 Fun fact about Pui O Beach – because of the surrounding rocks in the area, the sand on the beach is black and yellow.
 It may not look that impressive on the ground, but it does make for a spectacular aerial photo.

-Also keep in mind that this part of Lantau Island has plenty of amazing restaurants.
+Also, keep in mind that this part of Lantau Island has plenty of amazing restaurants.
 You can walk along the South Lantau Island at Pui O Village and step into any restaurant that catches your fancy.
 Or you could take a bus or taxi to Cheung Sha Beach, Tong Fuk, or back to Silvermine Beach near Mui Wo.

-Mui Wo To Pui O
+Hike from Mui Wo To Pui O

 If you find this post useful, feel free to share it on the social media channel of your choice or leave us a comment below.